 - Bring Reusable Water Bottles – And no, I’m not talking about plastic water bottles.
 Get a quality reusable water bottle for every member of the family.
 Make each one unique too.
-Right now I’m loving these Takeya 32 oz insulated water bottles with a spout lid.
-They come in 7 different colors and qualify for free shipping or store pick up at Target.
+Right now I’m loving these Hydroflask bottles.
+They are vacuum insulated with different types of sizes (wide mouth, sports, etc) and a variety of colors.
+They keep drinks cool for a long time.
 And a little secret, these are better than that other popular name because they’re easier to hold, come with a closed lid and have a finger loop for carrying.

 - Bring Water – You’ll need to refill those refillable water bottles.
 We bring one of those Igloo 5 Gallon Sports Coolers.
 If you pack right, you can have it to easily refill your water bottles when you stop at rest stops.
 This saves us money and saves the environment from unnecessary plastic bottles.

 - Sterilize Your Water – If you can’t or don’t want to bring a giant cooler, get a reusable water bottle that sterilizes you water each time you fill it up.
 Look, no one wants to buy water from the convenience stores. t’s wasteful packaging.
 But U also understand if you don’t want to fill your reusable bottle from a water fountain either.
 Now with the Crazy Cap Water filtration bottles, you can rest assured that your water has undergone deep UV sterilization.
 You can buy a full water bottle here, or the cap works with many standard bottles.